Fotso/order-mgmt/README.md

 ##### 5. Access the application:
 - Once the server starts, you can access the application by opening a web browser and navigating to http://localhost:8080/order-mgmt/.
+- It is also possible to open the deployed version of the application here [https://event-analytica.an.r.appspot.com/](https://event-analytica.an.r.appspot.com/)